finnjodrogba/media_analysis_migration/README.md

 ## Installation

+Clone github directory

+With terminal/command line go to the directory

 Creating with virtual env

 here for Mac, assuming virtual environment is named ba_fmitt

+using python3.11 (3.12 does not work)

 ```bash
 python3.11 -m venv ba_fmitt